Feeds architecture

 => feed.Select(t => toString(t));

 As the delegate t => toString(t) is declared in the method itself, it will be re-instantiated each time.
-Valid implementations would have been:
+Valid implementations would be:

 public static Feed<string> ToString(this IFeed<T> feed, Func<T, string> toString)